 It is easy to confuse practice management software (PMS) with related tools, so here is a quick distinction worth keeping in mind.

 A practice management system handles the administrative and operational side of running a clinic.
 Its users are typically front-office staff and practice managers, and its goal is to streamline scheduling, patient registration, reporting, and day-to-day workflows.
+It integrates with various types of healthcare software to ensure administrative and clinical data flow seamlessly.

 An Electronic Health Record (EHR) system supports the clinical side of care.
 It stores patient notes, diagnoses, treatment histories, and clinical documentation.
 Where a PMS manages the business of healthcare, an EHR manages the delivery of it.